Spatially covariant gravity with two degrees of freedom in the presence of an auxiliary scalar field: Hamiltonian analysis: Degeneracy Analysis

-The space of theories satisfying the 2DOF conditions $\mathcal{S}_{1}$, $\mathcal{S}{}_{2}^{(1)}$, and $\mathcal{S}_{2}^{(2)}$ can be divided into three branches: \begin{enumerate} \item Linear dependence branch: If the secondary constraints are linearly dependent, the 2DOF conditions will be automatically satisfied.
-However, in this case, the number of degrees of freedom will not change.
-Due to the linear dependence, the number of secondary constraints is reduced by one, which offsets the half-degree-of-freedom reduction caused by the 2DOF conditions.
-For example, if the constraints $\tilde{\pi}^{ij}$, $\mathcal{C}$, and $\frac{\delta S}{\delta\phi}$ are linearly dependent, the 2DOF condition $\mathcal{S}_{1}$ is automatically satisfied.
-However, the number of degrees of freedom remains unchanged. \item Non-physical branch: Some 2DOF conditions may render the theory trivial.
-For example, if the secondary constraints generated by the consistency condition still fail to satisfy the consistency condition, additional secondary constraints will be generated.
-These additional constraints may reduce the number of degrees of freedom to less than two, which is unphysical. \item Physical branch: In this branch, we obtain a scalar-tensor theory with only two tensorial degrees of freedom. \end{enumerate} In the following, when we refer to 2DOF conditions, we always mean those corresponding to the third physical branch.
+The space of theories satisfying the 2DOF conditions $\mathcal{S}_{1}$, $\mathcal{S}{}_{2}^{(1)}$ and $\mathcal{S}_{2}^{(2)}$ can be divided into three branches: \begin{enumerate} \item Linear constraints branch: If the secondary constraints are linearly dependent, 2DOF conditions will be strongly vanishing.
+However, in this case the number of degrees of freedom will not change.
+Due to the linear dependence, the number of secondary constraints will be reduced by one, which will offset the half degree of freedom reduction caused by the 2DOF conditions.
+For example, if constraints $\tilde{\pi}^{ij}$, $\mathcal{C}$ and $\frac{\delta S}{\delta\phi}$ are linearly dependent, 2DOF condition $\mathcal{S}_{1}$ is automatically satisfied.
+However, in this case the number of degrees of freedom remains unchanged. \item Non-physical branch: Some 2DOF conditions may make the theory be trival.
+For example, if the secondary constraints generated by the consistency condition still cannot satisfy the consistency condition, additional secondary constraints will be generated.
+However, these additional secondary constraints may reduce the number of degrees of freedom to be less than 2, which is an unphysical situation. \item Physical branch: In this branch, we get a scalar-tensor theory with only two tensorial degrees of freedom. \end{enumerate} In the following when we mention 2DOF conditions, we always refer to the third physical branch.